agu3rra/devsecops-workshop/docs/readme.md

 ## Execution plan
 - [x] read main `readme.md`.
 - [x] mock solution diagram.
-- [ ] read AWS example provided by Gabriel (it may provide insights and shortcuts I haven't thought of).
+- [x] read AWS example provided by Gabriel (it may provide insights and shortcuts I haven't thought of).
+- [ ] install Azure CLI locally so I can `terraform apply` from my local machine. [reference](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build);
 - [ ] create `Terraform` script to `terraform apply/destroy` VNET (it should cost peanuts 🥜).
 - [ ] deploy VM last as it is likely the most expensive resource of them all.
 - [ ] see what I can get out of Azure function.
 I am guessing I can drag drop my way there to do fun stuff for me.